How do I finish an 80% lower?

 Yes, we have received a letter from the ATF certifying that they do not consider our 80% lower a firearm.
 You can download a copy of this letter here.

 Is this legal?

 Yes, in our home state of California, as well as almost every other state in the U.S., it is legal to build your own firearm for personal use, as long as you can legally own a firearm.
 You must build the lower yourself; it is not legal for somebody else to do it for you.
-You are not required to engrave a serial number or any other information on the lower, unless you later decide to sell it.

 From the ATF:Individuals manufacturing sporting-type firearms for their own use need not hold Federal Firearms Licenses (FFLs).
 However, we suggest that the manufacturer at least identify the firearm with a serial number as a safeguard in the event that the firearm is lost or stolen.
 Also, the firearm should be identified as required in 27 CFR 478.92 if it is sold or otherwise lawfully transferred in the future.

 If I live in California, are completed 80% lowers subject to the CA Assault Weapons ban?

 Do I need a bullet button?